sardus1970/JR_BLE_Gamepad/README.md

 ### The author's settings

-The author's module is configured with `FORCE_CHANNEL_COUNT` set to 0 (zero), `REFRESH_RATE_CHANNEL`  to 6, and the  `UNITY_BUG_WORKAROUND` is enabled, so the transmitter can also be used on *Unity*-engine based simulators (such as *CGM Next* and *FPV Freerider*) on Windows PCs.
+The author's module is configured with `FORCE_CHANNEL_COUNT` set to 0 (zero) and  `REFRESH_RATE_CHANNEL`  to 6.
+The `UNITY_BUG_WORKAROUND` is enabled, so the transmitter can also be used on *Unity*-engine based simulators (such as *CGM Next* and *FPV Freerider*) on Windows PCs.

-This gives a lot of flexibility when running various RC simulators on different systems, while at the same time allowing tuning the module's settings on the transmitter.
+This gives a lot of flexibility when running various RC simulators on different systems, while at the same time allowing to tune the module's settings on the transmitter.

-Six channels are sufficient for all the simulators used by the author (*CGM Next, FPV Freerider* and *Picasim*).
+Six channels are sufficient for all the simulators used by the author (*CGM Next* heli sim, *FPV Freerider* drone sim, and the glider simulator *Picasim*).
 The channels are mapped as follows:

 - The first 4 are used for the stick axes (aileron, elevator, throttle and rudder)